amoxu/Baofeng-UV-5RM-5RH-RE/README.md

 The Bootloader was used to receive the encrypted firmware upgrade packages sent from the computer, and decrypt them before writing it to the firmware area of the Flash, which is starting from the address 0x08001000.

 The firmware package was encrypted, but after research, I found that the first 2KBytes of the firmware may not be encrypted, so I tried to implement a firmware smaller than 2KByte.
-The only function was to read the the first 4KByte of Flash which storing Bootloader and send it out through the serial port on the K connector.
+The only function was to read the the first 4KByte of Flash which storing Bootloader and send it out through the serial port on the K connector, source code refer to [reverse_engineering/bf-uv5rm-btldr-dumper](reverse_engineering/bf-uv5rm-btldr-dumper), and the output upgrade package refer to [reverse_engineering/bf-uv5rm-btldr-dumper-fw.BF](reverse_engineering/bf-uv5rm-btldr-dumper-fw.BF).

 Dumped bootloader was placed at [reverse_engineering/dumped_btldr.bin](reverse_engineering/dumped_btldr.bin)